aeris-consulting/http-to-kafka/README.md

       --https                         enables the HTTPS server
-      --kafka-bootstrap string        bootstrap for the Kafka client (default "localhost:9092") --kafka-configuration strings   general properties for the Kafka client, as key=value pairs --kafka-topic string            topic to produce the Kafka records to (default "http-request") --password string               password for the HTTP login (default "test") --plain-port int                port for plain HTTP (default 8080) --session-redis                 enables the HTTP session persistence in Redis
+      --kafka-bootstrap string        bootstrap for the Kafka client (default "localhost:9092") --kafka-configuration strings   general properties for the Kafka client, as key=value pairs --kafka-topic string            default topic to produce the Kafka records to (default "http-request") --password string               password for the HTTP login (default "test") --plain-port int                port for plain HTTP (default 8080) --session-redis                 enables the HTTP session persistence in Redis